openrewrite/rewrite-liberty/README.md

 This project implements a [Rewrite module](https://github.com/openrewrite/rewrite) that performs common tasks when migrating to new version of [Open Liberty](https://openliberty.io/).

 Browse [a selection of recipes available through this module in the recipe catalog](https://docs.openrewrite.org/recipes/liberty).

+## How to use?

+To get a curated list of recipes based on the migration issues present in your applications, consider downloading the [Migration Toolkit for Application Binaries](https://www.ibm.com/support/pages/node/6250913) and then running an analysis scan against your applications.
+Documentation on how to run an analysis scan using the Migration Toolkit for Application Binaries can be found [here](https://www.ibm.com/docs/en/wamt?topic=binaries-detailed-migration-analysis-report)

+For more info on using OpenRewrite, see the full documentation at [docs.openrewrite.org](https://docs.openrewrite.org/).

+## Contributing

+We appreciate all types of contributions.
+See the [contributing guide](https://github.com/openrewrite/.github/blob/main/CONTRIBUTING.md) for detailed instructions on how to get started.